 How to Turn an Instagram Reel Script Into Content

-Once your script is clear, Stratboost can help you build the creative assets around it.
-Instead of starting from a blank page, use the script as the base for visuals, video ideas, captions and supporting posts.
+Once your script is clear, Stratboost can help you turn the idea into visuals, video clips, captions, hooks and supporting posts.
+Instead of starting from a blank page every time, use the script as the base for everything around the Reel.

 - Use AI Reel Maker to structure short-form video ideas and Reel concepts.